bhklab/readii/README.md

 # YAREA

+Yet Another Radiomic Extraction and Analysis pipeline

-A package to extract radiomic features!
+A package to extract radiomic features from DICOM CT images.

 ## Installation